 - Nontropical vegetable oils such as canola, corn, olive, or safflower oils

-Avoid to eat
+Avoid to eat to control Cholesterol Level

 You are recommended to avoid the following edible products that contain high levels of saturated and trans fats to reduce the excess of cholesterol level in a body;